dataloop-ai/dtlpy-documentation/functions/git_package_codebase/README.md

    use the file [create package](create_package.py) that build the package and service using push and deploy functions to set your own git repo set it in the package.push() in codebase filed
-   git_url: the url that use to clone
+   git_url: the url that used to clone
    git_tag: tag is the branch

 ![Imgur](https://i.imgur.com/AO6ZZOC.png)